IT222222/IT222222/README.md

 <br />
 Hi,
-I am a passionate full-stack developer working with python, django and React.js A motivated and lifelong learner with an aspiration to learn new technology in computer software engineering every day.
+I am a passionate full-stack developer working with python, django, node, C#, ASP.NET Core/MVC and React.js A motivated and lifelong learner with an aspiration to learn new technology in computer software engineering every day.
 Strong analytical and problem-solving skills drive my interest and passion to love what I do as a Software Engineer.

 ### 📊 Stats